An Operator Theoretic Approach for Analyzing Sequence Neural Networks: Results

-In their analysis, the authors of~\cite{maheswaranathan2019reverse} observe that the network mainly counts positive vs. negative words in a review along a line attractor.
+In their analysis, the authors of~\citep{maheswaranathan2019reverse} observe that the network mainly counts positive vs. negative words in a review along a line attractor.
 We hypothesize that in our setting, the dominant eigenvectors $\{u_1, ..., u_4\}$ are responsible for this action.
-We expect that complex conjugates such as $u_3$ and $u_4$ share the same role, e.g., counting the negative words, and we expect that $U_{12} = \{u_1, u_2 \}$ take the role of counting the positive words.
-To verify our hypothesis, we use the readout layer of the model to generate the logits of the state when projected to $U_{12}$ and $U_{34}$.
+To verify our hypothesis, we use the readout (linear) layer of the model to generate the logits of the state when projected to $U_{12}$ and $U_{34}$.
 We denote by $\tilde{y}_{12}$ and $\tilde{y}_{34}$ the logits for $\tilde{H} \cdot V_{12}$ and $\tilde{H} \cdot V_{34}$, respectively, where $V_{ij}$ denote the $i$ and $j$ columns of $V$.
 For the above test batch, we get perfect correspondence, i.e., $\tilde{y}_{12} < .5$ and $\tilde{y}_{34} > .5$ on all samples.
 In addition to encoding a certain sentiment, the Koopman eigenvectors are advantageous in comparison to a single line attractor as they allow for a direct visualization of the importance of words in a review.
 Specifically, we define the projection magnitude of a hidden state as follows

 We show in Fig.~\ref{fig:seq_proj_scale} two examples where the magnitude of projection onto $U_{12}$ and $U_{34}$ clearly highlights positive and negative words, respectively.
 In particular, as the network ``reads'' the review and identifies e.g., a negative word, it increases $s(\cdot)$.
 For instance, see \code{mess} and \code{muddled} in Fig.~\ref{fig:seq_proj_scale}.
 Importantly, there may be occurrences of positive/negative $n$-grams which are not highlighted, such as the word \code{good} in the positive example.
 We show in App.~\ref{app:results_sentiment_analysis} that the above results extend to the entire test set.
 Thus, we conclude that $\{u_1,...,u_4\}$ track positive and negative words.